Vlado343/artist-search/README.md

 ```

 ***
-To run the application and retrieve artists from the artist.search/library.getArtists endpoint run the following command:
+To run the application and retrieve artists from the artist.search/library.getArtists endpoint run the following command which is explained more in details below:

 node index.js <author-name> <CSV-file-name>

 ***
 - author-name - the name of the artist.
 It can be given name like 'cher' which exists in the list or a random name like 'wewe3fr'